arthurBricq/crafty/README.md

   does not work well with macos and the performances are quite bad.
 I am not sure to which extent it will be easy to create new bindings for another graphics library.

+On going steps

+- [ ] Better UI abstraction: this is a WIP, to really remove all `glium` dependencies from the model and graphics crates.
+- [ ] Stop to `println`, instead use a logger.
+- [ ] Better collision detection: to solve the collision crashing problem.
+- [ ] Better multiplayer

 ## Crafting recipes (for now)

 Stone word: